 Workers’ Compensation Attorney Northeast Philadelphia

-The Pennsylvania Workers’ Compensation Act is designed to compensate injured workers for time missed due to an injury that occurred while on the job.
+The Pennsylvania Workers’ Compensation act is designed to compensate injured workers for time missed due to an injury which occurred on the job.
 The Act also provides for any injury-related medical expenses.
-The amount of compensation an injured worker received is based on his or her salary and, rarely, the severity of the injury.
+The amount of compensation an injured worker receives is based on his or her salary and, rarely, the severity of the injury.
 Of course, someone who is severely injured will end up receiving more in compensation than someone who is not badly injured because the severely injured worker will be out of work longer than a worker who has not been severely injured.
 If a worker has suffered a catastrophic injury, such as the loss of an eye or a limb, that is known as a "specific loss," and the Workers’ Compensation Act sets forth specific dollar amounts for each specific loss.